Nearly geodesic surfaces are filling: Introduction

-An outline of the proof of \Cref{large Fuchsian component} is the following.
+An outline of the proof of \Cref{large Fuchsian component} for the dimension $n=3$ is the following.
 Let $\pi:\hy\rightarrow M$ be the covering projection.
 Suppose there exist components $C_i \subset M-S_i$ with $\diam(C_i)\geq 2R$.
 Since $\pi^{-1}(C_i)\subset \hy $ consists of convex components, $C_i$ contains a geodesic segment $\gamma_i$ of length $= 2R$.
-Up to a subsequence, $\gamma_i \rightarrow$ a geodesic segment $\gamma$ of length $2R$. \Cref{transverse intersection is an open property} proves that the subset of $\gtm$ whose points are tangent to the planes transversally intersecting the central half of $\gamma$ with uniformly bounded angles contains an open set of $\gtm$ of uniformly positive measure (depending only on $R$).
+Up to a subsequence, $\gamma_i $ converge to a geodesic segment $\gamma$ of length $2R$. \Cref{transverse intersection is an open property} proves that the subset of $\gtm$ whose points are tangent to the planes transversally intersecting the central half of $\gamma$ with uniformly bounded angles contains an open set of $\gtm$ of uniformly positive measure (depending only on $R$).
 Thus eventually $S_i$ must intersect the central half of $\gamma$ with uniformly bounded angles.
 This shows that $S_i$ must transversally intersect $\gamma_i$ for large $i$, a contradiction.
-If the maximal diameter of every component of $M-S_i$ is less than $2\inj(M)$, then $S_i$ is filling. \cite{lmPolynomialEffectiveDensity} points out the rate of equidistribution and hence $g_0$ depends only on the rate of mixing, $\vol(M)$, and the injectivity radius. \Cref{filling fuchsian surface intersects every geodesic} proves that a filling Fuchsian surface necessarily has some transverse intersections with all geodesics in $M$, which we are uncertain to hold for filling \las non Fuchsian surfaces.
+If the maximal diameter of every component of $M-S_i$ is less than $2\inj(M)$, then $S_i$ is filling.

+By \Cref{finitely many non filling}, except for finitely many discrete planes (closed totally geodesic surfaces) $P_1, \cdots, P_m$, every plane $P$ in $M$ is strongly filling. \cite{lmPolynomialEffectiveDensity} points out the rate of equidistribution and hence an upper bound on $m$ depends only on the rate of mixing, $\vol(M)$, and the injectivity radius.
+It is surprising that the techniques of \cite{kmImmersingAlmostGeodesic} and hence the distribution of \km nearly geodesic surfaces also rely on these three geometric invariants.

+\Cref{filling fuchsian surface intersects every geodesic} proves that a filling Fuchsian surface necessarily has some transverse intersections with all geodesics in $M$.
+Thus all but finitely many planes cut every geodesic of $M$.